 Pressing A expands/collapses the panel under the mouse pointer.

-You can change the position of a panel within its region by clicking and dragging it with the LMB on the grip widget (::::) located in on the right side of the panel header.
+You can change the position of a panel within its region by clicking and dragging the grip widget (::::) on the right side of its header.

 Sometimes it is desirable to view panels from different tabs at the same time.
 Like, for instance, having access to a camera’s properties, while other objects are selected.
 This has been solved by making panels pinnable.

 A pinned panel remains visible regardless of which tab has been selected.
 You can pin a panel by clicking on the pin icon in its header.
-Panels that do not have a pin icon can also be pinned by RMB and selecting Pin, or you use Shift-LMB on the panel.
+Panels that do not have a pin icon can be pinned by RMB on the panel header and selecting Pin, or by pressing Shift-LMB.